TRIQS/triqs/doc/documentation/manual/triqs/lattice_tools/dos.rst

 The Density of state: DOS
 ---------------------------------

-.. autoclass:: pytriqs.dos.DOS
+.. autoclass:: triqs.dos.DOS
    :members:
    :undoc-members:

 Reading a DOS from a text file
 ---------------------------------

-.. autofunction:: pytriqs.dos.dos_from_file
+.. autofunction:: triqs.dos.dos_from_file

 Computing a DOS from a tight_binding
 ----------------------------------------------

-.. autofunction:: pytriqs.lattice.tight_binding.dos
+.. autofunction:: triqs.lattice.tight_binding.dos

 The DOS computed from a function
 -----------------------------------------------

-.. autoclass:: pytriqs.dos.DOSFromFunction
+.. autoclass:: triqs.dos.DOSFromFunction
    :members:
    :undoc-members: